tom-draper/api-analytics/README.md

 ### 3. View your analytics

-Your API will log requests on all valid routes.
+Your API will log and store request data on all valid routes.
 Head over to https://my-api-analytics.vercel.app/dashboard and paste in your API key to view your dashboard.

 ![dashboard](https://user-images.githubusercontent.com/41476809/204396681-7f38558c-33df-4434-aae8-17703d4422fe.png)